Brain Hacks for ADHD Minds at Work

 How I Began Hacking My ADHD Brain

-Back when I was a struggling advertising executive, before I knew I had ADHD, I couldn’t stay on task or get projects finished.
+Back when I was a struggling advertising executive, before I knew I had attention deficit hyperactivity disorder (ADHD or ADD), I couldn’t stay on task or get projects finished.
 I didn’t know why, but I knew chances were good that I wouldn’t be promoted.

 This was my first “brain hack.”
 I could now make distinctions between malarkey and the meaningful, and “flip a switch” to shut down some of that noise.
 I could quiet my mind on demand.

-Some of those with attention deficit disorder (ADHD or ADD) are physically hyperactive, but all of us are mentally hyperactive, which leads to excessive worry and useless rumination.
+Some of those with ADHD are physically hyperactive, but all of us are mentally hyperactive, which leads to excessive worry and useless rumination.
 Next time you’re feeling overwhelmed or unfocused, pause and really listen to the chatter in your head.
 That alone will give you a degree of control and choice.

 I began to have more focus in my work — staying on task longer, spending less time and energy lost in rumination.
 And I started to get some traction in my slow-moving career.